 Although we are a bonded-pair and do many things together, we do have our unique voices and experiences.
 We are going to take it in turns to tell you a little bit about ourselves.

 Hey, Wilfred here.
 How are you all doing?
 I have to say that I am loving living here at HeeHaws.
 It is quiet and it is safe, plus Carina and her donkeytastic team of helpers and volunteers are amazing and incredibly patient with me.
-Y’see, I have had a traumatic time of things and I get scared really easily of the farrier.
-I didn’t like to be brushed and Gareth, the farrier, still really does frighten me.
-But they are all so kind to me and eventually in mid-May I was able to get my feet trimmed, which was great as my hooves were far too long.
+Y’see, I had a traumatic time of things and got really scared of the farrier.
+I didn’t like anyone to touch my legs and feet.
+Gareth spent a long time getting to know me and taught me quite quickly that he wasnt going to hurt me that eventually in mid-May I was able to get my feet trimmed, which was great as my hooves were far too long.
 Slow and steady, that’s the way to go with me…and HeeHaws are most certainly showing how much they care in that respect – and every other respect, to be honest with you.
+I even like being brushed now, in fact I love it!

 Hello, this is Lottie.
 What are you up to?
 Sponsoring a HeeHaws donkey?
 Aren’t you a love?
 Thank you.

-I got my feet done before Wilfred got his feet done…go me!
+I got my feet done before Wilfred got his feet done though…go me!
 It was unsettling for me, so I needed some space afterwards; I had to try to remember that I am safe here; and that I can trust everyone who I come into contact with.

 When I got here, I really wanted to be hugged, but I was so afraid of it.
 You should see me now…I am *all* about the hugs.

-The aim is to adopt us out to our Forever Home.
-We aren’t sure when this might happen yet…there is the small matter of pregnant or not pregnant and a few other things, but when that is all sorted we shall be looking for somewhere to live.
-Don’t worry though, HeeHaws will be taking care of us until that happens.
+The aim is to adopt us out to our Forever Home one day.
+We aren’t sure when this might happen yet… Don’t worry though, HeeHaws will be taking care of us until that happens.
 Watch this space….

 Things we like are: